djcas9/vimstack/README.md

   Vimux by default is mostly setup for work in ruby, javascript, html, css, go and c.
 However, adding plugins to extend it for whatever tools you need is trivial.

   Vimux comes with two color schemas: epix and threatstack.
-Bohttps://github.com/wesgibbs/vim-irblackth color schemas were created by me modified from ir_black (https://github.com/wesgibbs/vim-irblack).
+Both color schemas were created by me modified from ir_black (https://github.com/wesgibbs/vim-irblack).
 The default color schema is threatstack.

 ## Install